-You can add custom user accounts on managed devices, either as internal users or, for the FTD, as external users on a LDAP or RADIUS server.
+You can add custom user accounts on managed devices, either as internal users or as external users on a LDAP or RADIUS server.
 Each managed device maintains separate user accounts.
-For example, when you add a user to the FMC, that user only has access to the FMC; you cannot then use that username to log directly into a managed device.
+For example, when you add a user to the management center, that user only has access to the management center; you cannot then use that username to log directly into a managed device.
 You must separately add a user on the managed device.